phocks/phocks.github.io/_posts/2020-11-07-a-simple-web-api-with-deno-oak-nginx-secured-with-lets-encrypt-on-google-cloud.md

 But we'll get to that part later.

 First up let's do an <abbr  title="Minimum Viable Product">MVP</abbr>.
 We'll be running our web server on Deno so make sure [it's installed](https://deno.land) — or you can use Node.js/Express if you're familiar with that.
-Basically we just want a http server listening on a TCP port.
+Basically we just want a http server listening on a <abbr title="Transmission Control Protocol">TCP</abbr> port.

 Make `server.ts` in a new project folder and chuck in: